-Required documentation: a copy of the article, report, or other formats (e.g., PowerPoint presentation, flash drive, URL, etc.) providing the actual publication or educational presentation.
+Required documentation: a copy of the article, report, or other format (e.g., PowerPoint presentation, etc.) providing the actual publication or educational presentation.

 Activities conducted as a required part of an educational program, with the explicit exception of internships and externships, do not qualify toward the 500-hour requirement.
 The Holistic Nutrition Credentialing Board will determine applicability of unusual experience in individual cases.